mkudija/blog/content/articles/2017-10-25-gh-pages-python.md

 Sharing your work online is the first step in building a meaningful body of work.
 You will be able to take pride in pointing to something you created, and it might open other opportunities for you as well.

 Academics, artists, craftsmen might have a body of work built more naturally by virtue of the products they produce.
 For a typical knowledge worker this might not be so easy.
 Taking the time to fashion your more nebulous contributions into tangible pieces of work that can be shared online is a way to allow your...What you write up and share may be the first steps of something bigger that won't materialize for quite some time.
-I like the story of how during World War I William Churchill "carefully filed memoranda, documents, and letters, explaining, in a letter to Clementine on July 17, 1915, 'Someday I should like the truth to be known'"[^manchester].
-He went on to write *The World Crisis*, his 6-volume history of the war that secured his family's livelihood for many years.
+I like the story of how during World War I William Churchill "carefully filed memoranda, documents, and letters, explaining, in a letter to Clementine on July 17, 1915, 'Someday I should like the truth to be known.'"[^manchester] He went on to write *The World Crisis*, his 6-volume history of the war that secured his family's livelihood for many years.

 [^manchester]: William Mancheseter, [*The Last Lion: Winston Spencer Churchill: Visions of Glory, 1874-1932*](https://www.amazon.com/s/ref=nb_sb_noss_1?url=search-alias%3Daps&field-keywords=the+last+lion+visions+of+glory) (New York: Little, Brown, and Company, 1983), 767.